The Loom Network is quite a unique project that is vying to be the premier Ethereum based gaming and social app development platform.

 Who Is the Loom Network

 The company has already seen success with its CryptoZombies project.
 This is a gamified learning tool used by developers who want to write smart contracts.
-Through a series of interactive tutorials the developers build their own crypto-collectable Zombie game (think of CryptoKitties, but with Zombies), and at the same time learn how to write smart contracts.
+Through a series of interactive tutorials the developers build their own crypto-collectible Zombie game (think of CryptoKitties but with Zombies), and at the same time learn how to write smart contracts.

-Even though the project was launched in September 2017 – 6 months ago – it already has over 130,000 developers that have used it to learn how to write smart contracts using Solidity.
+The project was launched in September 2017 and within 6 months it had over 130,000 developers using it to learn how to write smart contracts using Solidity.
+As of August 2019, more than 300,000 developers have used CryptoZombies to learn smart contract programming.

 Other projects developed by the company include: